Merzasphor/MWSE/docs/source/references/ni/z-buffer-property-test-functions.md

 !!! tip
 	These values are available in Lua by their index in the `ni.zBufferPropertyTestFunction` table.
 For example, `ni.zBufferPropertyTestFunction.less` has a value of `1`.

+!!! note
+	Less than means closer to the camera and greater than means farther from the camera, regardless of the low-level hardware representation of Z values.

 Index        | Value  | Description
 ------------ | ------ | -----------------------------------------------
 always       | `0`    | Test will allways succeed.
 The Z Buffer value is ignored.